Water supply and sanitation in the Dominican Republic

-The Dominican Republic has achieved impressive increases in access to water supply and sanitation over the past two decades.
+The Dominican Republic has achieved impressive increases in access to water supply and sanitation over the two decades prior to 2010.
 However, the quality of water supply and sanitation services remains poor, despite the country's high economic growth during the 1990s.

 Access

 In 2015, around 1.6 million people lacked access to "improved" water and 1.7 million lacked access to "improved" sanitation.
 In the Dominican Republic, 84% of the total population had access to "improved" water, 86% of the urban population and 81% of the rural population.
 As for sanitation, 84% of the total population, 86% and 76%, urban and rural respectively, had access to "improved" sanitation.

-The Dominican Republic, with a population of 8.8 million, of which about 60% are located in urban areas, has a relatively high level of access to water supply and sanitation, although access in some regions and among the poor remains insufficient.
+In 2010 the Dominican Republic, with a population of 8.8 million, of which about 60% were located in urban areas, had a relatively high level of access to water supply and sanitation, although access in some regions and among the poor remained insufficient.